maniyadv/inventorystellar/README.md

 **Installation**

-Simply clone the project and put it in your web directory and open index.php in browser.
+Simply clone the project and put it in your web directory.
+Change the HOST_URL in config/config.php to correct ip address of your system or domain you are putting it in.

+    if (!defined('HOST_NAME'))  {
+    	define('HOST_NAME', '127.0.1.1');
+    }

+Open index.php in browser.
 This will automatically run and load backend server.